boobo94/boobo94.github.io/_posts/2022/08/2022-08-12-how-to-launch-a-startup.md

 If you build something without marketing in ahead, you'll most probably encounter difficulties selling that.

+### Customer acquisition cost (CAC)

+CAC is the cost of convincing a potential customer to buy a product or service, offering clear understanding on how much costs to acquire a new customer.
+This index can help businesses determine the effectiveness of their sales and marketing efforts.

+By comparing CAC to the average lifetime value of a customer, companies can also determine if their customer acquisition efforts are profitable.

+The cost per customer acquisition (CAC) metric is important for both businesses and investors.
+For early-stage people in business, helps to evaluate the scalability of a new businesses operating in the internet space.
+By comparing the aquisition cost and the revenue generated, investors can make a clue about the company’s profitability.

 ### Build your website

 You need an website for your business. so better start building it right now.